 If you’re researching CFA® exam pass rates, then you’re either in the process of becoming one of the CFA® Charterholders or considering.
 Each level of these difficult exams has a separate grading process that successful candidates must navigate.
 Those who are successful receive a passing score.

-The pass rate is the percentage of candidates that received a CFA® passing score for that exam level during a certain exam window.
+The pass rate is the percentage of candidates that received a CFA® passing score for that exam level during an exam window.

 CFA® Exam I Pass Rates